-Picking up a magazine for Spanish study may never have crossed your mind.
+Learning Spanish with a magazine may never have crossed your mind.

-Unless you live in a Spanish-speaking country, they’re not in plain sight.
+Unless you live in a Spanish-speaking country, Spanish-language magazines aren’t exactly in plain sight.

 Even if they were—who are you, the Queen of England?

 I mean, who has extra cash enough to shell out for “luxuries” like magazines?
 Most of us are too busy trying to pay student loans and buy toilet paper.

 Turns out, it’s pretty easy to track down high-quality Spanish language magazines for free.